 As settlement in the region grew, so did the need for the colony's civil and religious establishment.
 The Church Act of 1706 established the parish as the local unit of government.
 Counties or districts within Carolina were divided into parishes, with the local church serving as the administrative center.
 The project area was not within one of the original ten parishes; St. James Santee was the northernmost parish, and stopped at the Santee River.
 Between 1682 and 1721, the area above Winyah Bay represented the northern fringe of Craven County.
 The parish of Prince George Winyah was created in the early 1720s, and stretched from the Santee River to the Cape Fear River.
-There were several divisions of the original Prince George Winyah Parish from the 1730s to the 1750s, as the parishes of Prince Frederick, St. Mark's, and St. David's were created.
-In 1767 the Parish of All Saint's was created, which included the land between the Atlantic Ocean and the Waccamaw River, as far north as the boundary of North Carolina (Rogers 1970:3-4).
+There were several divisions of the original Prince George Winyah Parish from the 1730s to the 1750s, as the parish of All Saint's was created, which included the land between the Atlantic Ocean and the Waccamaw River, as far north as the boundary of North Carolina (Rogers 1970:3-4).
 The project area lies within All Saint's Parish.